A hybrid mathematical model of collective motion under alignment and chemotaxis: Global existence of the solution

-To obtain global existence and uniqueness for \eqref{eq-integrale1} we will use a principle of continuation of solutions.
+To obtain global existence for \eqref{eq-integrale1} we will use a principle of continuation of solutions.
 We will prove that bounded solutions can be continued to $t=+\infty$.
-The following general result, adapted for equation \eqref{eq-integrale1}, provides a condition for the continuation of solutions. \begin{Proposition} Let $\mathbf{y}(t)$ be a solution of \eqref{eq-integrale1} on a interval $[0,T)$, if there is a constant $P$ with $\left\|\mathbf{y}-\mathbf{y}_0\right\|\leq P$ on $[0,T)$, then there is a $\bar{T}>T$ such that $\mathbf{y}(t)$ can be continued to $[0,\bar{T}]$. \end{Proposition} \textbf{Proof.} We show that $\lim_{t \rightarrow T^{-}} \mathbf{y}(t)$ exists, so we can applied Theorem \ref{Theo-ex-un} starting at $t=T$, and this completes the proof.
+The following general result, adapted to equation \eqref{eq-integrale1}, provides a condition for the continuation of solutions. \begin{Proposition} Let $\mathbf{y}(t)$ be a solution of \eqref{eq-integrale1} on a interval $[0,T)$, if there is a constant $P$ with $\left\|\mathbf{y}-\mathbf{y}_0\right\|\leq P$ on $[0,T)$, then there is a $\bar{T}>T$ such that $\mathbf{y}(t)$ can be continued to $[0,\bar{T}]$. \end{Proposition} \begin{pf} We show that $\lim_{t \rightarrow T^{-}} \mathbf{y}(t)$ exists, so we can applied Theorem \ref{Theo-ex-un} starting at $t=T$, and this completes the proof.
 Let $t_n$ be a monotonic increasing sequence with limit $T$, and let

 We prove that $\left\{\mathbf{y}(t_n)\right\} $ is a Cauchy sequence.
 If $t_m>t_n$, from \eqref{eq-integrale1} we have